LuckyJimJD/CivilProcedure/_problems/PreclusionProblems.md

 Based on these findings, the Board granted Guy’s claim.
 Sterling Cooper appeals the Board’s decision to the Hudson Court of Appeals, which affirms the Board’s ruling.
 Under Hudson law, when a decision by the Board has been affirmed on appeal, the Board’s decision has the same preclusive effect as a court judgment.

-Guy then files a lawsuit in Hudson federal court against Elke Corp., alleging that a design defect and lack of a warning against operation of the mower indoors or while intoxicated were responsible for his injury.
+Guy then files a lawsuit in Hudson federal court[^1] against Elke Corp., alleging that a design defect and lack of a warning against operation of the mower indoors or while intoxicated were responsible for his injury.

 _May Elke rely on the decision of the Workers' Compensation Claims Board to preclude Guy from asserting that the mower's design was defective?_

 _May Guy rely on the decision of the Workers' Compensation Claims Board to preclude Elke from disputing that there was no warning against operating the mower indoors or while intoxicated?_

-# Problem 2

-Peggy (a citizen of the State of Hudson) is fired from her job at Sterling Cooper.
-Her boss, Don (a citizen of Hudson) told her the reason for her firing was poor performance, but Peggy believes the real reason was her refusal to have an affair with Don, who made repeated and unwelcome advances.

-Peggy sues Sterling Cooper in Hudson state court, asserting a claim for wrongful discharge.
-Sterling Cooper moves to dismiss on the grounds that Hudson law does not recognize a claim for wrongful discharge, except where the plaintiff was employed under a contract requiring cause for termination.
-The court, finding that complaint did not allege that Peggy had such an employment contract, granted the motion to dismiss with prejudice.

-Peggy then brings another suit, this time in Hudson federal court, against both Sterling Cooper and Don, asserting claims for employment discrimination under Title VII (a federal statute).
-In her new complaint, Peggy alleges that she was fired because she rejected Don's unwanted sexual advances.
-In the federal suit, Peggy seeks damages for emotional distress, punitive damages, and attorney fees (as permitted under Title VII).

-_Does claim preclusion apply to the claim against Sterling Cooper?
-To the claim against Don?_
+[^1]: Assume that the court has personal jurisdiction over Elke and subject matter jurisdiction based on diversity of citizenship.